benedekfazekas/uberrepl/README.md

 How it works
 ============

 The uberrepl project file will lein install the subprojects symlinked.
 After that the user namespace will get loaded from the dev directory automatically.
-The uberrepl user namespace has some logic in its turn that finds dynamically uses the subprojects' development application instance manager namespaces.
+The uberrepl user namespace has some logic in its turn that finds and uses the subprojects' development application instance manager namespaces dynamically.

 The uberrepl obviously exploits leiningen's checkout dependency feature and uses all the goodies in [tools.namespace](https://github.com/clojure/tools.namespace).

 Possible problems
 =================